Month 1, Day 21, Thursday 7:30 a.m.

 A copper and prognos pair led Canelo into the interrogation room, while a few University faculty members joined Thaddeus and the others.
 The viewing room had a large example of the newly developed half-silvered mirror, also known as a one-way window.
 It would allow them to watch the interrogation without being seen.
 As long as the interrogation room remained bright, while their viewing room remained dark, anyone in the interrogation room would think it was a simple mirror.
 Spell arrays embedded into the stone wall would send the sound from the interrogation room through to them while keeping their own conversation secure.

-The questioning started off normally, with the girl answering baseline questions about her identity and background, the better for the prognos to divine the truth of her words, but as soon as the first real question about the night before came up, Canelo said, “I cannot speak of it.”
+The questioning started off normally, with the girl answering baseline questions about her identity and background for the prognos to better divine the truth of her words.
+But as soon as the first real question about the night before came up, Canelo said, “I cannot speak of it.”